Wizard-Of-Chaos/Scheduling-algs/README.md

  Wrote out initial scheduler implementation as well as the Round Robin algorithm / FCFS and the stats.
 Also random processes.

  SHYHEIM WILLIAMS:
- Wrote out file input, command line args, and HRRN algorithm.
+ Wrote out file input, command line args, HRRN, SJR, and SJF algorithm.